TedHusted/awake/awake.md/awake.md

 “I’m looking forward to it, Noah.
 Any news about Taylor’s newborn?” asks the second analyst.

 “Yeah,” says the first analyst.
-“If you’re in the baby weight and height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.
-Family leave will go for three months, and then Taylor would like to work the day shift with weekends and holiday off. “
+“If you’re in the baby weight-and-height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda. — Family leave will go for three months, and then Taylor would like to work the day shift with weekends and holiday off. “

 “Understandable.
 Hope I will be ready to do the same thing one day.”